kainite/InstallLocalCert/README.md

 PS C:\cert> mkcert hscert.com "*.hscert.com" hscert.test localhost 127.0.0.1 ::1
 ```
 ## Creation Cert Output
-**Warning**:Note: the local CA is not installed in the system trust store.
+**OutPut**:Note: the local CA is not installed in the system trust store.
 Run "mkcert -install" for certificates to be trusted automatically ⚠️
 Created a new certificate valid for the following names 📜
  - "hscert.com"